james-lawrence/bw/README.md

 #### environments
-environments are used to namespace the different clusters you deploy into. such as production vs staging. environments have there own configuration that tell the agent how to connect to the cluster.
+environments are used to namespace the different clusters you deploy into. such as production vs staging. environments have their own configuration that tell the agent how to connect to the cluster.

 #### directives